-Metlifecare Gulf Rise provides rest home, hospital and memory (dementia) care services for up to 37 residents (one care suite is certified for dual occupancy for consenting adults).
-The facility is managed by an experienced village manager supported by an experienced nurse manager who has clinical oversight of the facility.
+Metlifecare The Poynton provides rest home and hospital care services for up to 30 residents in 20 care suites; 10 of the care suites are suitable for dual occupancy (designated by Metlifecare for couples only).
+The facility is managed by an experienced village manager, supported by an experienced nurse manager who has clinical oversight of the facility.
 Residents, whānau and external health providers were complimentary of the care provided.

 This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard NZS 8134:2021 and the contracts held with Health New Zealand - Te Whatu Ora.
-The process included a pre-audit assessment of policies and procedures, a review of residents' and staff files, observations, and interviews with residents and whānau, governance representatives, management, staff, allied health practitioners, and a general practitioner.
+The process included a pre-audit assessment of policies and procedures, a review of residents' and staff files, observations, and interviews with residents and whānau, governance representatives, management, staff, and a general practitioner.